Biecho88/healthy_book/README.md

 <h2 align="center"><img src="https://i.ibb.co/N7Kr05n/Database-schema.png"  alt="Database_schema" border="0"></h2>

+### Relational database explained
+A relational database for web development is a type of database management system (DBMS) that organizes data into tables of rows and columns, with relationships defined between them.
+Here's a brief overview of its components and how it's used in web development:

+- Tables: Data is stored in tables, where each table represents a specific entity or concept (e.g., users, products, orders).
+Each row in a table represents a single record or instance of that entity, and each column represents a specific attribute or field of that entity.

+- Primary Keys: Each table typically has a primary key, which uniquely identifies each row within the table.
+This ensures that each record is uniquely identifiable and facilitates relationships between tables.

+- Relationships: Relationships between tables are established using foreign keys.
+A foreign key in one table refers to the primary key in another table, creating a link between the two tables.
+Common types of relationships include one-to-one, one-to-many, and many-to-many.

+- Normalization: Relational databases are often normalized to minimize redundancy and improve data integrity.
+Normalization involves organizing data into multiple tables and eliminating redundant information.

+- Structured Query Language (SQL): SQL is used to interact with relational databases.
+It provides a standardized language for querying, updating, and managing data in the database.
+Common SQL commands include SELECT, INSERT, UPDATE, DELETE, and JOIN.

+- ACID Properties: Relational databases ensure data consistency and integrity by adhering to ACID properties: Atomicity, Consistency, Isolation, and Durability.
+These properties guarantee that database transactions are processed reliably and securely.

+In web development, relational databases are commonly used as the backend data storage solution for web applications.
+They allow developers to store and retrieve data efficiently, support complex queries, and enforce data integrity constraints.
+Frameworks and libraries such as Django (Python), Ruby on Rails (Ruby), and Laravel (PHP) provide built-in support for relational databases, making it easy to integrate them into web applications.

+### Non-Relational database explained
+A non-relational database, also known as NoSQL (Not Only SQL), is a type of database management system that stores and retrieves data in a format other than the tabular relations used in relational databases.
+Here's a brief overview of non-relational databases and their use in web development:

+- Document Stores: One common type of non-relational database is the document store, which stores data in flexible, schema-less documents, typically using formats like JSON or BSON.
+Each document can have its own structure, and related data can be nested within documents.

+- Key-Value Stores: Key-value stores are simple databases that store data as a collection of key-value pairs.
+They are highly efficient for simple data retrieval but may not support complex queries or relationships between data.

+- Wide-Column Stores: Wide-column stores organize data into columns rather than rows, allowing for efficient retrieval of large datasets with varying schemas.
+They are well-suited for storing and analyzing big data.

+- Graph Databases: Graph databases represent data as nodes, edges, and properties, making them ideal for storing and querying complex relationships between data entities.
+They excel at handling interconnected data, such as social networks or recommendation systems.

+- In-Memory Databases: In-memory databases store data in system memory rather than on disk, resulting in faster read and write operations.
+They are commonly used for caching frequently accessed data and improving application performance.

+- Distributed Databases: Distributed databases distribute data across multiple nodes or servers, providing scalability and fault tolerance.
+They are designed to handle large volumes of data and high levels of concurrency, making them suitable for web applications with high traffic and data storage requirements.

+Non-relational databases are often used in web development for their flexibility, scalability, and performance advantages, especially in applications with rapidly changing requirements or large volumes of unstructured data.
+Popular examples of non-relational databases include MongoDB, Redis, Cassandra, and Neo4j.
+These databases offer a wide range of features and capabilities to meet the diverse needs of modern web applications.

 ## My Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.